domgolonka/foretoken/README.md

 ## Changing ports and configs

-Everything is in the Config file app/config.
+All configurations are in the config files in the directory "config".
 You can add your own environment variables here.

 # Apis